charcar/intro.wk3Project/README.md

-# Pizza Place
+# Ping Pong
-#### Place an order to the void
+#### A game for all ages
-### 1/29/2016
+### 1/22/2016

 #### By Charles Carter

 ## Description

-This application accepts various forms of input and returns a price based on the selections made by the user.
-Toppings and larger sizes all cost extra.
-This will be updated as the author uses it as a playground for testing concepts they are learning.
+This application accepts an integer input and...
+* returns 'ping' if divisible by 3
+* returns 'pong' if divisible by 5
+* returns 'pingpong' if divisible by 15

 ## Technologies Used